rwaldron/tc39-notes/es8/2017-03/mar-22.md

 WH: Trying to figure out what the various options are.
 What I see as available options are:

 - A. Instance property definitions don't use any keyword.
 - B. Use the `own` keyword, as in Mark's proposal.
 But Brian says users don't like that.
-There could be a couple reasons for that and I'm curious which oue it is.
+There could be a couple reasons for that and I'm curious which one it is.
 One possibility is user dislike for any keyword.
 The other possibility is users not liking having to use "own" on properties but not on methods, which I can very much see how it would be annoying and confusing.
 This brings us to a third choice:
-- C. .Have a keyword (example: `prop`) to declare properties — all properties.
+- C. Have a keyword (example: `prop`) to declare properties — all properties.
 Could maintain orthogonality by combining it with static if you want a static property.
 For properties you would need to `const` or `prop`.
 These are the three possibilities I see, I haven't heard any others.

 MM: Okay, well umm.
-So dean...
+So Dean...

 DT: We're way over timebox.
-The commitee has spent a big chunk of time, it's clear the commitee is very interested in this.
-Should this be a stage 1 thing where the commitee can really look at this and begin exploring it in more detail?
-To me, can we go for consenssu that this is something that we want to persue and the rest of these questions become a stage 1 and stage 2 conversation.
+The commitee has spent a big chunk of time, it's clear the committee is very interested in this.
+Should this be a stage 1 thing where the committee can really look at this and begin exploring it in more detail?
+To me, can we go for consensus that this is something that we want to pursue and the rest of these questions become a stage 1 and stage 2 conversation.

-BT: It's well-taken that the general bucket of people haven't learned class syntax is larger than current users.
+BT: It's well-taken that the general bucket of people that haven't learned class syntax is larger than current users.
 But let's be clear: talking about tens of thousands or more using currently-proposed syntax.
 Not insignificant.
 If it turns out that this proposal creates viscerally negative reaction, I think we will have a problem regardless of what we're saying.
 I don't know how to weigh that versus the other things.

 BT: I think also the story gets worse when you ask "What should TypeScript or Babel do with existing syntax?"
 Very hard to deprecate syntax, especially when requiring more boilerplate.
 You can throw warnings, etc., but that makes them more angry.
 You can leave the syntax in, but that breaks the mental model.
 You've got something without a placement sigil.
 I don't think that works either.
 Curious what you think.